Applecross Senior High School: History

-In 2009 the WA Government allocated $56 million for the re-development of the school.
+In 2009 the Government of Western Australia allocated A$56 million for the re-development of the school.
 A competitive tender process was completed in April 2010.
 The original school 'H' block, science block, swimming pool, and the 1970s gymnasium was retained.
 All other existing buildings were removed.
 A new south wing on the site of the existing tennis courts was designed to house a new administration area, library, resource centre, science, home economics and health and physical education wings.
 A new design, and technology centre was constructed to the east of the swimming pool and a new visual arts centre was located on the site of existing basketball courts.
-The gymnasium was converted into a performing arts centre, while the original 'H' block was refurbished for use by business/information technology, careers & vocational education, English, languages, mathematics, society & environment and student services.
+The gymnasium was converted into a performing arts centre, while the original 'H' block was refurbished for use by business/information technology, careers and vocational education, English, languages, mathematics, society and environment and student services.

 School crest

 The school crest is a combination of a black swan holding a book, signifying proximity to the Swan River, with a hand holding a scimitar, emerging from a five-pointed crown ("issuant from an eastern crown or, a dexter hand holding a scimitar, in fess all proper"), the crest of the Chief of the Matheson clan.
 Sir Alexander Matheson Bt of Lochalsh, a property developer who in 1897 initiated the subdivision of the suburb of Applecross, became Chief of the Clan in 1920 on the death of his brother, the 2nd Baronet.